 He smiled.
 “It’s simple… I just need some information from you.
 What’s your date of birth?”

 And, before I knew what was happening, I was giving out sacred personal information to a person I had just met 10 minutes ago.
 A person who was violating all kinds of rules of good salesmanship and still closing me.
 “Hey, silly question,” he asked, “Do you have an iPhone charger I can borrow?
 My phone is just about dead.
 Maybe you could charge it up for a few minutes?”

 Like that, I was off in search of a charger for my bro.
 This is not really happening.

 Before I knew it, I was signed up for fiber-optic.
 How did I get sold by a door to door salesman?
-In retrospect I think there was a few things that worked flawlessly in his favor:
+In retrospect, I think there were a few things that worked flawlessly in his favor:

 1. Timing was everything.

 If my kid was crying, If I was looking at a P&L, or any number of other things were distracting me, I am closing the door before he’s got the first sentence done.
 This happened the week before with Salesman #1.
 Truth: there’s not much you can do about timing (except try again at another time).